glennsarti/puppetfile-resolver/docs/index.md

 ---

+⚠⚠⚠ This project is no longer being maintained ⚠⚠⚠

+It's is now forked by [Puppet (nee Puppetlabs)](https://github.com/puppetlabs/puppetfile-resolver), and Puppet now owns the [Ruby Gem](https://rubygems.org/gems/puppetfile-resolver).

 # Puppetfile Resolver

 The [Puppetfile](https://puppet.com/docs/pe/latest/puppetfile.html) is used by Puppet to manage the collection of modules used by a Puppet master.
 The Puppetfile is then used by tools like [R10K](https://github.com/puppetlabs/r10k) and [Code Manager](https://puppet.com/docs/pe/latest/code_mgr_how_it_works.html#how-code-manager-works) to download and install the required modules.